chapel-lang/chapel-blog/content/posts/7qs-chop/index.md

-Another particularly satisfying outcome is the successful deployment of our Chapel-based codes across a wide range of platforms—from a simple laptop to (pre-)exascale supercomputers featured in the TOP500 list (e.g., Frontier, LUMI)—including both Nvidia and AMD GPU architectures.
+Another particularly satisfying outcome is the successful deployment of our Chapel-based codes across a wide range of platforms—from a simple laptop to (pre-)exascale supercomputers featured in the TOP500 list (e.g., Frontier and LUMI)—including both NVIDIA and AMD GPU architectures.
 Remarkably, this has been achieved with minimal effort dedicated to portability.
 We have already scaled our applications to more than 51,200 CPU cores and 1,024 GPU accelerators, leading to many